paulovitor/vuttr/README.md

 ## 📄 API Docs

-1) The openapi documentation is in: `src/main/resources/openapi/api.yml`
+1) The openapi documentation can be access in: `http://localhost:3000/swagger-ui/index.html`

-2) The postman collection is in: `postman/Tools.postman_collection.json`
+2) The postman collection is available in: `postman/Tools.postman_collection.json`